-Governmental fund - The focus of SLVLESA's governmental fund is to provide information on near-term inflows, outflows, and balances of spendable resources.
+Governmental fund - The focus of SLVLESA's governmental fund is to provide information on nearterm inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing SLVLESA's financing requirements.
-At December 31, 2010, SLVLESA's general fund reported a fund balance of \$0.2 million.
+At December 31, 2011, SLVLESA's General Fund reported a fund balance of \$3.3 million.
 The following information on revenues and expenditures should be noted:

-- Public safety fee revenues (fees charged to property owners) totaled \$11.1 million or 53 percent of total revenues. - Intergovernmental revenue totaled \$10.0 million or 47 percent of total revenues. - Expenditures totaled \$20.8 million; \$20.4 million or 98 percent was transferred to Unified Police Department.
+- Public safety fee revenues (fees charged to property owners) totaled \$11.7 million or 48 percent of total revenues, which is an increase over the prior year of 5 percent.
+This increase is a result of 2010 and 2011 fees collected during 2011. - Intergovernmental revenue totaled \$12.4 million or 52 percent of total revenues, which is an increase over the prior year of 25 percent. - Expenditures totaled \$21.1 million for the year, which is an increase over the prior year of 1 percent; \$20.7 million or 98 percent was paid to Unified Police Department.
 The remaining 2 percent was used to cover general administrative expenses including assessment and collection of fees, public hearings and education, and other administrative activities.

 Governmental funds report the differences between their assets and liabilities as fund balance, which is divided into restricted and unrestricted portions.
 Restricted includes net fund resources of SLVLESA that are subject to external constraints due to state or federal laws, or externally imposed conditions by grantors or creditors.
 The unrestricted fund balance is, in turn, subdivided between committed, assigned, and unassigned portions.
 Committed balances in the General Fund are those resources that the Board of Trustees has established by formal action for specific purposes.
 Assigned balances in the General Fund are resources that management intends to be used for specific purposes.
 Unassigned balances in the General Fund are all other available net fund resources.
-At December 31, 2010, SLVLESA's governmental fund balance is \$0.2 million, all of which is unassigned.
+At December 31, 2011, SLVLESA's governmental fund balance is \$3.3 million, all of which is unassigned.